Lakshmiaddepalli/dvHacks_autoclaim.ai/Readme.md

 ### Objective:

-To build a disruptive cloud based fintech business idea as a part of BCG digital ventures hackathon : www.dvhacks.com in the insurance space that uses Artificial Intelligence to augment and automate the current autoclaims process that looks to transform the process and exxperience for both customers as well as insurance companies.
+To build a disruptive cloud based fintech business idea as a part of BCG digital ventures hackathon : www.dvhacks.com in the insurance space that uses Artificial Intelligence to augment and automate the current autoclaims process that looks to transform the process and experience for both customers as well as insurance companies.

 -> Reduce time and operation costs for both consumers involved in insurance claim and companies who seek to lessen their costs.

 -> Provide a scoring like system for drivers similar to the concept of credit score so as to keep both roads safe for people as well as make it easier for insurance companies to identify customers for retention.

 #### Languages/Libraries/Tools used: